Article Last Updated: November 2023

-“This review is my personal experience of buying, installing and using it, this is NOT a sponsored post so I’m free to tell the complete truth.”
+“This BedJet review is my personal experience of buying, installing and using it, this is NOT a sponsored post.”

-The bottom line of this BedJet review is that overall my experience with the product is very good, however, there are serious problems for anyone purchasing it outside of the US.
+The bottom line of this BedJet review is that overall my experience with the product was very good, however, my experience did not end the way I expected it to.

 The BedJet is the creation from a former NASA engineer.
 The vision came into fruition after its appearance on the popular Shark Tank tv show in 2015.
 Today, the BedJet is a popular investment product in the sleep industry.